 For those who do not have personal experience with addiction, it can be hard to understand why an individual would be tempted to use his or her drug of choice at the time of withdrawal.
 However, the symptoms listed above can be excruciating to the point where an individual who truly wants to stop the cycle of addiction might not feel powerful enough to endure the symptoms.
 Thankfully, there is a better way.
 Help in the form of supervised detox allows individuals to rid their bodies of harmful substances in a supportive and secure environment.

-Detoxification at Keystone Treatment Center
+Detox at Keystone

 - No risk of relapse.
 Since detox occurs within a substance-free environment, the risk of relapse is essentially eliminated.

 - Staff monitoring around-the-clock.
 Patients are monitored 24/7 by trained, understanding medical and mental health professionals who are experienced in the needs of those who are detoxing from substances.

 - Medical interventions.
 When needed, some patients are provided medications to help decrease the negative withdrawal symptoms they might be suffering from.
 These medications are heavily supervised, and are only provided by certified medical professionals at our stimulant detox center.